TrystanLea/blog/pages/en/monitoring.md

 ## title: Monitoring
 ### npublished: 2020-12-20

-As you might expect being a co-founder of OpenEnergyMonitor, I've been doing a lot of monitoring of our house to feed into this process of working out what is best to do.
+As you might expect being a co-founder of OpenEnergyMonitor, I've been doing a lot of monitoring of our house to feed into the process discussed in the other posts in this series.
 This monitoring has three main goals:

 **Thermal performance monitoring**

-In the earlier posts I've used a SAP based MyHomeEnergyPlanner household assessment and room-by-room heat loss calculations to build up a theoretical picture of the thermal performance of our house.
+I've used a SAP based MyHomeEnergyPlanner household assessment and room-by-room heat loss calculations to build up a theoretical picture of the thermal performance of our house.
 A key output of this process is a total value for the heat loss rate in Watts per Kelvin (W/K) for the building fabric, including ventilation and infiltration.
-This value is usefully independent of how warm the occupants choose to heat the house and factors such as the heating system or gains from electricity consumption, it reflects just the performance of the fabric.
-The assessment calculation also suggests annual heating requirements based on internal temperature assumptions that may differ to actual use.
+This value is usefully independent of how warm we choose to heat the house and factors such as the heating system or gains from electricity consumption, it reflects just the performance of the fabric.

-Obviously, with any theoretical model it's accuracy is dependent on the inputs, estimating U-values and air-tightness rates can be a source of quite a bit of error, so can differences in internal temperature.
+Obviously, with any theoretical model it's accuracy is dependent on the inputs, estimating U-values and air-tightness rates can be a source of quite a bit of error, so can differences in internal temperature when calculating annual heat demand.
 These errors can of course have a significant effect on payback calculations for retrofit and heating decisions.
-Being able to cross check with measured performance could be a useful way of reducing this error.
+Being able to cross-check with measured performance could be a useful way of reducing this error.

 By monitoring internal temperature, external temperature, heat input from the heating system, heat gains from electrical consumption (lighting, appliances and cooking) and approximate values for solar gains (perhaps by using solar pv data as a proxy), it should be possible to apply the calculations used in the SAP assessment in reverse in order to calculate a measured value for the building fabric heat loss rate.

-I was keen to design the monitoring system to collect the data required to test this process.
-I've perhaps gone over-board with the number of room temperature sensors...
+I was keen to design the monitoring system to collect the data required to test this process and make this a replicable process that others can use.

 **Heat pump performance monitoring**

-With the heat pump installed another key goal of the monitoring system is to measure the performance of the heat pump, in particular what is called the coefficient of performance (COP), a measure of the amount of heating energy provided by the heat pump divided by the electricity consumed.
+With the heat pump installed another goal of the monitoring system is to measure the performance of the heat pump, in particular what is called the coefficient of performance (COP), a measure of the amount of heating energy provided by the heat pump divided by the electricity consumed.
 I also wanted to be able to keep on eye on flow and return temperatures and how often the system might be cycling.

 **Octopus Agile costs for different electrical loads.**

-More recently we have switched onto the Octopus Agile time of use tariff, which overall is looking much cheaper than previous tariffs.
-With our OpenEnergyMonitor sub circuit monitoring it's possible to explore the cost of different components of electricity consumption, not just the whole house measurement provided by the smart meter.
-The average cost of the electricity used by different loads is different depending on what times of the day they usually run, an electric vehicle charging at night will enjoy the lowest average cost, whilst traditional lighting and cooking demands will likely be used at peak times leading to higher costs for these components.
-I'm particularly interested in the average unit cost of the electricity for the heat pump as this alongside the COP will determine the unit cost of the delivered heat.
+We have recently switched to the Octopus Agile time of use tariff, which is looking much cheaper than our previous tariffs.

+In addition to the whole house measurement provided by the Octopus smart meter, using our OpenEnergyMonitor sub-circuit monitoring, it’s possible to explore the cost of different components of electricity consumption.

+The cost of the electricity for different loads is different depending on what times of the day they run.
+An electric vehicle charging at night will enjoy the lowest average cost, whilst traditional lighting and cooking used at peak times will be the most expensive.

+I’m particularly interested in the average heat pump electricity unit cost as this divided by the COP will determine the cost of the delivered heat.
 Can I beat the unit cost of mains gas?

 ### Monitoring Hardware

-The following picture gives aN overview of the monitoring hardware involved:
+The following picture gives an overview of the monitoring hardware involved:

 ![monitoring](images/monitoring.png)